Parry-Parry/PlanktonClassifier/README.md

 # PlanktonClassifier
 A pretty good classifier of Plankton Images

-Resnet Classifier Finetuned on 100x100 images of Plankton
+Resnet-18 Finetuned on 100x100 images